aws-powertools/powertools-lambda-python/docs/utilities/data_masking.md

 | **max_messages_encrypted** | `4294967296`          | The maximum number of messages that may be encrypted under a cache entry                      |
 | **max_bytes_encrypted**    | `9223372036854775807` | The maximum number of bytes that may be encrypted under a cache entry                         |

-**Changing the default algorithm**
+**Passing additional SDK arguments**

+You can pass additional arguments to the `AWSEncryptionSDKProvider` via the `provider_options` parameter.
+To learn more about the different arguments you can give to the SDK, see the [EncryptionSDKClient's documentation](https://aws-encryption-sdk-python.readthedocs.io/en/latest/generated/aws_encryption_sdk.html#aws_encryption_sdk.EncryptionSDKClient.encrypt){target="_blank"}.

-The AWS Encryption SDK defaults to using the `AES_256_GCM_HKDF_SHA512_COMMIT_KEY_ECDSA_P384` algorithm for encrypting your Data Key.
+For example, the AWS Encryption SDK defaults to using the `AES_256_GCM_HKDF_SHA512_COMMIT_KEY_ECDSA_P384` algorithm for encrypting your Data Key.
 If you want, you have the flexibility to customize and choose a different encryption algorithm.

 === "changing_default_algorithm.py"